-- the outbreak of HIN1 influenza, avian flu, SARS or any other serious contagious diseases; - increased prices in the hotel, airline or other travel-related industries; - increased occurrence of travel-related accidents; - natural disasters or poor weather conditions; - terrorist attacks or threats of terrorist attacks or war; - any travel restrictions or security procedures implemented in connection with major events in China; and - · general economic downturns.
+- the outbreak of HIN1 influenza, avian flu, SARS or any other serious contagious diseases; - increased prices in the hotel, airline or other travel-related industries; - increased occurrence of travel-related accidents; - · natural disasters or poor weather conditions; - terrorist attacks or threats of terrorist attacks or war; - · any travel restrictions or security procedures implemented in connection with major events in China; and - general economic downturns.

 In early 2003, several regions in Asia, including Hong Kong and China, were affected by the outbreak of SARS.
 The travel industry in China, Hong Kong and some other parts of Asia suffered tremendously as a result of the outbreak of SARS.
 Furthermore, in early 2008, severe snowstorms hit many areas of China and particularly affected southern China.
 The travel industry was severely and adversely affected during and after the snowstorms.
 Additionally, in May 2008, a major earthquake struck China's populous Sichuan Province, causing great loss of life, numerous injuries, property loss and disruption to the local economy.
 The earthquake had an immediate impact on our business as a result of the sharp decrease in travel in the relevant earthquake-affected areas in Sichuan Province.
 In 2009, an outbreak of H1N1 influenza (swine flu) occurred in Mexico and the United States and human cases of the swine flu were discovered in China and Hong Kong.
+In March 2011, a powerful earthquake hit Japan, and the subsequent tsunami and nuclear accidents had far-reaching impact on the surrounding economies.
 Our business and operating results were adversely affected in all cases.